aidanschang/Insertion-Time-Complexity-Analysis/README.md

 This program then repeats each insertion and searching for 10 times and calculated their average insertion and searching time as shown above.

 ## Observation
+1. Although both ArrayList and LinkedList are both O(n), ArrayList actually implements a RandomAccess Interface which provdies capabilities of random retrivals verses LinkedList do not implents any marker interface.
+2. When comparing ArrayList and LinkedList, ArrayList is better at searching while LinkedList is better at insertion and deletion.
+3. HashMap is incredibily fast at searching with O(n) time complexity.
+While HashMap takes more time and memory than ArrayList and LinkedList, it will be faster compares to the rest two for larger values of n.